ftnt-cse/FSR/README.md

 ### operation: Add an Object to Global Address Set
+#### Requirements

+- This action will add object(s) (IP/FQDN/Wildcard) to an address set of the **global address book** so the address set (defined by the name you use in the Address Set parameter) can be used with any security policy from and to any zone.
+- The action doesn't create the security policy, the users have to do it themselves and associate the Address-Set with any policy of their choosing.
+- A maximum of 1024 address (IPv4) can be created. each IPv6 takes up a space of 4 IPv4s.
+- You can use **Get Address Set** /count Action to check how many records are there already.

 #### Input parameters
 <table border=1><thead><tr><th>Parameter<br></th><th>Description<br></th></tr></thead><tbody><tr><td>Address Set<br></td><td>Name of the address set<br>
 </td></tr><tr><td>Object Types<br></td><td>Type of the object(s) to add, only one type is supported at a time.
 Wildcard format is: A.B.C.D/E.F.G.H<br>